anvil-works/routing/docs/routes/params.md

 ## Parsing Params

-By default, the params are considered JSON-able. e.g. if the path is `"/articles/123"` then the `123` is an integer after calling `json.loads`.
+Path parameters are always strings (they come from URL path segments).
 If you want to parse the params into a different type, you can use the `parse_params` method.

 ```python
 class AuthorRoute(Route):